 - Number of players that are needed/can participate: 2-Any.
 (Would suggest limiting it to 8 so that the wait between your turns doesn’t get too long and boring.)

-- How to play: After stacking each layer of the tower 4 blocks wide, orienting each layer in different directions, players will take turns cautiously removing pieces from the tower and stacking removed pieces on top of the ever-swaying tower.
+- How to play: After stacking each layer of the tower 4 blocks wide, orienting each layer in opposite directions, players will take turns cautiously removing pieces, one at a time, from the tower and stacking removed pieces on top of the ever-swaying tower.

-Durability (packaging or game pieces): 3.
+Durability (packaging or game pieces): 2.
 The packaging lowers the score significantly for this category.
 The game box has been destroyed from re-packing the blocks over and over, but what can’t you fix with duct tape?
 As well, you could easily store it in a plastic storage bin if the box ends up giving out completely.
 Ultimately: the box is just not a long term storage option unfortunately

 Friendly for all Ages/Skill Levels: 5.
 Literally anyone can play this game (probably ages 4+… more for the safety of not getting hurt by falling blocks as the game comes to a tumbling end).